n-orris/RSA-Encryption-Application/README.md

 # My Personal Project

-## A subtitle
+## Project Proposal

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.
+*Questions*
+- What will the application do?
+- Who will use it?
+- Why is the project of interest to you?